 Where can you get more vitamin B12 from?

-Vitamin B12 is a nutrient that you absolutely cannot get from plant based foods, regardless of what you might read online that says otherwise.
-Similar to iron, some foods like cereals and nut milks such as almond milk can be fortified with vitamin B12.
-However, your best bet while on a vegan diet plan is to take a vitamin B12 capsule to ensure you are getting enough of it.
+Vitamin B12 is a nutrient that you absolutely cannot get from plant-based foods, regardless of what you might read online that says otherwise.
+Similar to iron, some foods like cereals and nut milk such as almond milk can be fortified with vitamin B12.
+However, your best bet while on a healthy vegan diet plan is to take a vitamin B12 capsule to ensure you are getting enough of it.

 The truth: Dietary supplements are not all bad

 Nutritional supplements often get a bad rap, mainly because the FDA does not regulate what goes into them or which ones are put on store shelves.
 Many supplements are overpriced and do not contain the level of nutritional value promised on their labels.
 So if you are going to take over-the-counter supplements, here are a few things you should know.

 - If possible, always choose whole foods over dietary supplements.